Chantelle Crossland , BSc. (Hons.)

 Registered with the U.K. Health & Care Professions Council

-Spoken Languages: English
+Nationality: British | Languages: English

-“One of the most common conditions we see in clinic is plantar fasciitis.
+“One of the most common conditions we see in clinic is ankle injury.
 As an endurance runner and netball player, I too have experienced this problem.
 The biggest obstacle to treating this condition is that patients often ignore it as they think it is ‘normal’ to experience discomfort after exercise.
 Instead of addressing the issue, they allow it to worsen and only seek medical attention when the pain is unbearable.
 While some may choose to stop or reduce their level of physical exercise, I wanted to continue at my normal pace, so I had to consider a different approach when it came to maintaining my foot health.”

 “The new paediatric expansion at my resident clinic now allows to me to see more young patients.
 Although they can be challenging, I have always enjoyed working with children.
 Treating children is an important part of my practice as early diagnosis and conservative intervention can play a part in preventing pain when the child is older.”

 Chantelle is deeply keen on exploring and learning more about others around the world, having visited multiple countries around Europe and Asia.
 Her love for interacting with new people and gaining life experiences amongst different cultures has helped her to be comfortable in new environments and experiences.